-ALBERTA SCOTT Obituary - Aiken, SC | The Aiken Standard
+Alberta Scott Obituary - Aiken, SC | The Aiken Standard

 Alberta Scott

-Mrs. Scott was a member of the Mt.
-Hill Baptist Church and was an elementary school teacher for 42 years.

-Survivors include her daughter, Debra Mack, Aiken; a son, Lenwood (Beverly) Scott, Atlanta, GA; one sister, Mable Burris, Aiken; 4 Grandchildren; 3 Great-grandchildren; and a host of other relatives.
+AIKEN - The graveside service for Mrs. Alberta H. Scott will be 1:30 pm Monday, May 18, 2020, at the Scott-Kitchings Cemetery in Windsor, SC, with Rev. Lorenzo Washington officiating.

-Family and friends may call the residence of her daughter, Debra Mack, 323 Sumter St.
+Family and friends may call the residence of her daughter, Debra Mack, 323 Sumter Sr or from 3pm-5pm Sunday at the funeral home.

 G.L.
 BRIGHTHARP & SONS MORTUARY